enyo/iris/README.md

 A complete abstraction of client <-> server communication.

-It basically allows you to "call" functions on your server and get the response without having to worry or think about the transport implementation.
+It is basically a [remote procedure call](http://en.wikipedia.org/wiki/Remote_procedure_call) implementation in dart.
+You can call the methods on your services and get the result back in futures without having to think about the communication.

 ## Usage